aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

 Enable tiered storage for service
 ----------------------------------
-To use tiered storage, you need to enable it for your Aiven for Apache Kafka service® service.
+To use tiered storage, you need to first :doc:`enable </docs/products/kafka/howto/enable-kafka-tiered-storage>` it for your Aiven for Apache Kafka service® service.
 This foundational step ensures that the necessary infrastructure is in place.

-For detailed instructions, see :doc:`Enable tiered storage for Aiven for Apache Kafka® </docs/products/kafka/howto/enable-kafka-tiered-storage>`.

 .. important::
     Tiered storage is supported on Aiven for Apache Kafka services with Apache Kafka version 3.6.